Kclamberth/ytAuto/README.md

 This is a simple script for use in cron jobs to automate the task of downloading youtube videos via yt-dlp.

 **NOTE:**
-To use this script you need to download copy.sh and put it wherever you want.
+To use this script you need to download install.sh and put it wherever you want.
 For use in jellyfin, I have the script in the parent directory of shows.
 (EX: /media/shows contains the shows I watch, so the script is located in /media)